dralgroup/ani_glycine24/README.md

 When using the materials in this repository, please cite:

 * F. Ge, R. Wang, C. Qu, P. Zheng, A. Nandi, R. Conte, P. L. Houston, J. M. Bowman, [P. O. Dral](http://dr-dral.com).
 Tell machine learning potentials what they are needed for: Simulation-oriented training exemplified for glycine. **2024**, *submitted*.
+Preprint on *arXiv*: https://arxiv.org/abs/2403.11216.

 ## Notes